callumflack/callum-flack-design/content/projects/2017-11-20-album-registry.comp.md

 @[MarkdownImage](src="/images/albumregistry-moment2.jpg")

-Album Registry grows slowly but surely, and since joining as co-founder, I'm excited to focus on building tools that help our photographer community grow their business, and to help people give the gift of memories.
+Album Registry grows slowly but surely, and since joining as co-founder, I'm excited to focus on building tools that help photographers grow their business, and help people give the gift of memories.

 @[MarkdownButton](link="https://albumregistry.com" label="Visit the site")